 Worried a Used Car Might Be a Lemon?
 Keep These Things in Mind.

 Buying a new vehicle is expensive, with the average cost now nearing $30,000.
 That is why many people would rather buy a used car.
-However, it is more common for used-car buyers to have trouble with an unreliable vehicle or have to deal with pricey repair bills that cost more than the vehicle itself.
+However, it’s not just the initial cost that can be a concern.
+Unexpected events, like needing a vehicle accident lawyer due to an incident, or dealing with unreliable vehicles and pricey repair bills can sometimes cost more than the vehicle itself.

 Used Cars and Lemon Laws

 Because of some of the repair problems with used vehicles, some state legislatures made regulatory changes.
 Used car lemon laws were changed in some states, including California’s.
 These laws try to provide a statutory warranty that considers the mileage and age of the vehicle.
+If problems arise, a used car lemon law attorney can provide guidance on the best course of action.
 If problems crop up during the warranty period, clearly the dealer must repair those problems.
 If the problems continue after several attempts to repair them, the dealer is required to replace the vehicle or offer a refund.
 For instance, in California where consumers buy a car at a ‘buy here pay here’ lot, you have more protection than in other states.
 A new California law states that these types of dealerships must have a 30-day, 1,000-mile warranty.

 Not all states have California’s generous used car lemon laws, however.
 If your state does not, there are federal laws in place that can help you if you are facing serious reliability problems with your used car:

-For example, the FTC’s used-car rule states that dealers should provide information about the cars they are selling.
+For example, the FTC’s used-car rule states that dealers should provide information about the cars they are selling, especially important for consumers who want to avoid issues that might lead them to consult a car accident lawyer.
 The information should include whether the car has a warranty, and what amount of repair costs the warranty will cover, etc.

 Used Cars Covered by Lemon Law in California